 I made regular waffles and cut the tops to make them into crowns!
 We also included an individual maple syrup, and “Briar Rose’s Berries” and some edible fairy dust!

 I used little glass jars and combined pink sprinkles and some edible gold glitter.
 The little princesses loved them.

 Along with the waffles, I bought fun mini cereal boxes and added a pink spoon with some more washi tape, and a package of hot chocolate.
 So much fun!

-With an “almost” slumber party to celebrate the release of the Sleeping Beauty DVD, life really is a party!
+With a Sleeping Beauty “almost” slumber party, life really is a party!

 You might also like our Beauty and Beast Birthday Party here.